Home

 2022-05-23 20:19:20

-KYIV, May 23 (Reuters) - A Ukrainian court sentenced a Russian soldier to life in prison on Monday for killing an unarmed civilian in the first battle crimes trial arising from Russia's invasion.
+KYIV, Might 23 (Reuters) - A Ukrainian court sentenced a Russian soldier to life in prison on Monday for killing an unarmed civilian within the first battle crimes trial arising from Russia's invasion.

-Choose Serhiy Agafonov stated Shishimarin, finishing up a "legal order" by a soldier of higher rank, had fired a number of pictures on the sufferer's head from an automatic weapon. learn more
+Choose Serhiy Agafonov said Shishimarin, finishing up a "felony order" by a soldier of higher rank, had fired several shots at the victim's head from an computerized weapon. learn extra

 Register now for FREE limitless entry to Reuters.com